 How to Treat Oral Thrush in Babies and Young Children

-If your child is complaining of pain or you have noticed ulcers or white patches in their mouth, you will need to take them to a doctor or specialist so that they can examine the symptoms and confirm the diagnosis of oral thrush or candida.
+If your child is able to complain of pain or you have noticed ulcers or white patches in their mouth, you will need to take them to a doctor or specialist.
+They might convey this pain through crying, although babies will cry for numerous reasons.
+A doctor can examine the symptoms and confirm the diagnosis of oral thrush or candida.
 Even though in many cases this kind of infection clears up without any medical treatment, its possible they may be prescribed some kind of oral anti-fungal solution that you will have to apply to the infected areas to speed up the healing process.

 The lactobacillus present in yoghurt can help to combat the candida fungus, however depending on the age of the child you should check if they are able to safely consume it.

+The best course of treatment of oral thrush is prevention.
 If your toddler uses a dummy or bottle to feed, you need to thoroughly clean and sterilize the teats to avoid prolonging the yeast infection.
-To do this, its important to wash them in hot water and avoid sharing of these items with siblings or other kids.
+To do this, its important to wash them in hot water and avoid sharing these items with siblings or other kids.

-You should return to the pediatrician in the following circumstances:
+You should go back to the doctor if the following occurs:

 - The yeast infection has lasted for longer than two weeks.